xyhan-github/clusterjob/README.md

-# ClusterJob (MODIFIED)
+# ClusterJob (UPDATED)

-_This is a modified version of H. Monajemi's original clusterjob maintained by X.Y.
+_This is a updated version of H. Monajemi's original clusterjob maintained by X.Y.
 Han.
 The original instructions "clusterjob.org" etc are nolonger accessible online.
 But you can still see them on Wayback Machine to get a sense of how to install it._

 Clusterjob, hereafter CJ, is an experiment management system (EMS) for data science.
 CJ is written mainly in perl and allows submiting computational jobs to clusters in a hassle-free and reproducible manner.